ShaqeelAhmad/spy/README.md

 - The `proc` directory usually at `/proc`
 - scdoc (for manpage)

-\* Checkout the go1.13 branch to compile using older go versions.
+\* Checkout the go1.13 branch to compile using older go versions (1.13 to 1.15).
 This is done because some things are deprecated or not recommended in newer versions of Go, specifically the `ioutil` package whose functionalities are now provided by `os` and `io` pacakge.
 Go version 1.13 and newer should work with the branch.

 # Issues
 - It uses more cpu than I would like, but that's mainly due to the files that